littlestar642/ehrBlockchain/README.md

 ## Uniqueness of the Product

-The USP of our application model is that we are giving the patients complete control over their data.
-Using a unique system of generatinng One Time Passwords (OTP) for every patient-doctor consultations we are restricting unwanted data retrieval and access.
+The *USP* of our application model is that we are giving the patients complete control over their data.
+Using a unique system of generating `One Time Password` (OTP) for every **patient-doctor consultations** we are restricting unwanted data retrieval and access.
 OTPs provide a trustable method of reconciling to the fact that the patient and doctor are in contact whenever a manipulation to the EHR is made.
 A doctor cant just changes that on his own.

 There are very few applications which are actually built for maintaining the EHRs in a blockchain.
 On top of that, we are also providing a fully-featured angular application that integrated very easily with our backend.